apideck-libraries/portman/examples/testsuite-assign-variables/readme.md

 ### collectionVariables options:

-- **collectionVariables (Array)** : Array of key/value pairs to set the Postman collection variables.
+- **collectionVariables (Array)** :

+  Array of key/value pairs to set the Postman collection variables.

-  - **responseBodyProp (string)** : The property for which the value will be taken in the response body and set the value as the pm.collectionVariables value.
+  - **responseBodyProp (String)** : The property for which the value will be taken in the response body and set the value as the pm.collectionVariables value.
-  - **responseHeaderProp (string)** : The property for which the value will be taken in the response header and set the value as the pm.collectionVariables value.
+  - **responseHeaderProp (String)** : The property for which the value will be taken in the response header and set the value as the pm.collectionVariables value.
-  - **requestBodyProp (string)** : The property for which the value will be taken in the request body and set the value as the pm.collectionVariables value.
+  - **requestBodyProp (String)** : The property for which the value will be taken in the request body and set the value as the pm.collectionVariables value.
-  - **value (string)** : The defined value that will be set as the pm.collectionVariables value.
+  - **value (String)** : The defined value that will be set as the pm.collectionVariables value.
-  - **name (string OPTIONAL | Default: openApiOperationId.responseProp** : The name that will be used to overwrite the default generated variable name
+  - **name (String OPTIONAL | Default: openApiOperationId.responseProp** : The name that will be used to overwrite the default generated variable name.

 ## Example explained